macaw-cad/react-jss-typescript-starter/public/documentation/README.md

 Execute the NodeJS Express based web server application from the root folder using `node build.server/index.js`.
 The `build.server/index.js` script contains all required code.
 The server bundle with all components is embedded.
 The web server runs in connected mode is the environment variable `REACT_APP_SITECORE_CONNECTED` is set to `true`, otherwise it runs in disconnected mode.

+## Ports

+When doing development the following ports are used:

+- http://localhost:3000: client-side rendered web-site using the create react app development server
+- http://localhost:3001: the server-side rendered web-site servered by the NodeJS Express based web server
+- http://localhost:3042: the disconnected mode Sitecore proxy

+### Ports in use

+Sometimes when doing development and stopping a running process a port remains still in use.
+I have this sometimes when developing disconnected where a dummy layout service is running on port 3042.
+If this happens to you, you can kill the process using the (Windows only) command:

+`kill-ip.bat 3042`

 ## Debugging

 One of the most important things in development is the ability to debug your code in a good way.
 This starter provides all the required configurations for Visual Studio Code to do debugging to the max!